mostafaznv/figma-backup/README.md

 # FigmaBackup

+FigmaBackup Service is a free, open-source web panel that provides an easy-to-use interface for backing up Figma projects.
+The service is built around the [figma-backup](https://github.com/mimshins/figma-backup) tool, which is a command-line utility that allows you to export your Figma designs as `.fig` files.

+With FigmaBackup, you can easily create backups of your Figma projects, manage them, and download them whenever you need to.
+The service also integrates with Telegram, allowing you to receive download links/files for your backups directly in your Telegram messages.
+This makes it easy to share backups with your team or clients.

+FigmaBackup Service is designed to be reliable and easy to use.
+It automatically starts the backup process every night at 12:00 AM, ensuring that your backups are always up-to-date.
+The service also automatically deletes old backups after 10 days, helping you to save storage space and keep your backups organized.

 ----
 I develop in an open-source journey 🚀, I wish I lived in an environment where financial situation was fine and I could only focus on the path, but as you may know, life isn't perfect. <br>So if you end up using my packages, please consider making a donation, any amount would go along way and is much appreciated. 🍺